mowglixx/notes/content/Job Seeking/Job Applications/Multiverse/Applied Roles/Tech Program Coach/index.md

+---
-# Role: Tech Programme Coach
+title: Tech Programme Coach
+publish: true
+---

-**We’re on a [mission](../../Research/Multiverse/Mission.md) to provide equitable access to economic opportunity, for everyone.**
+**We’re on a [mission](../../Research/Mission.md) to provide equitable access to economic opportunity, for everyone.**

 We close critical skill gaps in the workforce through a new kind of apprenticeship that combines work and learning.
 We begin by recognizing high-potential individuals both inside and outside of a company's current workforce and then we create applied, guided and equitable learning programs, with measurable impact.
 Because we believe the world needs a better way to match its potential.

 We work with over 1,500 leading companies including the likes of Microsoft, Citi and Just Eat to help solve their business-critical problems, and we’ve trained over 16,000 professional apprentices in the tech and data skills of the future.
-This is made possible by our global team who are driven to achieve a [mission](../../Research/Multiverse/Mission.md) that matters, together.
+This is made possible by our global team who are driven to achieve a [mission](../../Research/Mission.md) that matters, together.

 Join Multiverse and help us set a new course for work.